 GOOD TO KNOW: The Spectacular Holiday Blooms complement the garden’s dazzling springtime display, Spectacular Tulip Blooms.
 Beginning around late March, you’ll find thousands of tulips on display over a six-week period, augmented by special celebrations, kids’ activities, lectures, and more.

 Location: Paul J. Ciener Botanical Gardens, 215 S. Main St., Kernersville, NC 27284

 Home Moravian Candle Tea

-For two weekends in early December, the sounds of carols and the smell of beeswax fill the Single Brother’s House in Old Salem, the site of Home Moravian Church’s annual Candle Tea.
+For two weeks in late November and early December, the sounds of carols and the smell of beeswax fill the Single Brother’s House in Old Salem, the site of Home Moravian Church’s annual Candle Tea.
 The event offers a glimpse at a few Moravian Christmastime traditions, including candle-making, carols sung with a historic organ, samples of Moravian coffee and sugar cake, and two elaborate “putz” displays.
-This year’s event is held the first two weekends in December.
-(Dec.
-1-3 and 8-10) from 1–8:30 p.m.
-Admission is $8 for adults and children — and nearly all of the proceeds go to local and worldwide charities.
+Event dates include various times on Nov.
+29-Dec.
+2., Dec.
+4-5, and Dec.
+7-9.
+Admission is $8.50 for adults and children — and nearly all of the proceeds go to local and worldwide charities.